-This paper provides the details of these recommended changes, which are required to overhaul medical education in India.
-After looking at various other countries and their accreditation systems, this paper recommends five changes: 1) Removing NMC members from the Medical Advisory Council, 2) Creating regional medical councils in the place of third party organizations, 3) Adopting WHO guidelines as the basis of all standards set by the Under-Graduate Medical Education Board and the Post-Graduate Medical Education Board, 4) ensuring that post-graduate schools receive accreditation only if they have a research based meritocracy for students and staff, and 5) mandating that all medical school graduates work in the country for a limited amount of time.
-We believe that these five changes can lead to significant improvements in the accreditation system of medical education in India.
+After analysing medical education accreditation and global best practices, this paper suggests these specific recommendations to overhaul medical education in India: 1) Removing NMC members from the Medical Advisory Council; 2) Encouraging competition by creating regional medical councils in the place of third party organisations; 3) Adopting World Health Organization (WHO) guidelines as the basis of all standards set by the Under-Graduate Medical Education Board and the Post-Graduate Medical Education Board; 4) Ensuring that postgraduate schools receive accreditation only if they have a research-based meritocracy for faculty, staff and students; 5) Increasing the effective supply of doctors by revisiting the guidelines permitting procedures for MBBS doctors and giving specialist status to qualified diploma holders; and 6) Mandating that all medical school graduates work in the country for a limited amount of time.
+We believe that these six changes can lead to significant improvements in the accreditation system of medical education in India.
 This is critical for the overall quality of healthcare services available in the country in the long run.

 Co-authors Dhruv Gupta, Jaclyn Williams